Eastern Garvoge Bridge

 Eastern Garvoge Bridge and Approach Roads Scheme

-- Single laned (each way) road and bridge – From Ash Lane /Molloway Hill to Cranmore Road, about 2km long (1.2miles)
+- Urban Distributor single carriageway (each way) road and bridge – From Ash Lane /Molloway Hill to Cranmore Road, about 2km long (1.2miles).

 - Riverside fully lit Walkway – continuing from Blue Lagoon area, beneath new bridge to Doorly Park.

-- Landmark Bridge for Sligo across Garvoge River by leading bridge designers, Roughan and O’Donovan.
+- Landmark Bridge for Sligo across Garvoge River.

 - Public hearings for supporters and objectors to the scheme.

-- Planning permission granted for scheme (by An Bord Pleanála in 2009)
+- Planning permission granted for scheme by An Bord Pleanála.

-- Compulsory Purchase Order (CPO) confirmed (by An Bord Pleanálain 2009)
+- Compulsory Purchase Order (CPO) confirmed by An Bord Pleanála.

-- Notices to Treat issued (to affected land and property owners in 2011)
+- Notices to Treat issued to affected land and property owners.

-- Submissions analyzed and design amendments carried out
+- Submissions analysed and design amendments carried out

-- Amended details and model prepared and public display in August 2013
+- Amended details and model prepared and put on public display.

 - Further site testing and archaeological investigations completed

-- Detailed design progressed since 2013 and now nearing completion
+- Detailed design been progressed and now nearing completion

 - Negotiations with permanent CPO affected landowners now underway.